scipr-lab/libsnark/README.md

     4. A preprocessing SNARK for a language of Boolean circuits, "TBCS" (_Two-input Boolean Circuit Satisfiability_).
 Internally, it reduces to USCS.
        This is much more  efficient than going through R1CS.
+    5. A simulation-extractable preprocessing SNARK for R1CS.
+       This construction uses the approach described in \[GM17].
+For arithmetic circuits, it is slower than the \[BCTV14a] approach, but produces shorter proofs.
-    5. ADSNARK, a preprocessing SNARKs for proving statements on authenticated data, as described in \[BBFR15].
+    6. ADSNARK, a preprocessing SNARKs for proving statements on authenticated data, as described in \[BBFR15].
-    6. Proof-Carrying Data (PCD).
+    7. Proof-Carrying Data (PCD).
 This uses recursive composition of SNARKs, as explained in \[BCCT13] and optimized in \[BCTV14b].
 2. Gadget libraries (gadgetlib1 and gadgetlib2) for constructing R1CS
     instances out of modular "gadget" classes.